 TPRM Platform Strengths:

-- Stronger security methods accommodating many platform users.
-A strong third-party risk management platform will allow you to have a greater number of users with multiple layers of security.
-It’ really important to have the ability to lock down the platform quickly, if needed.
+- Strong security methods to accommodate many platform users.
+TPRM platforms will typically support a larger number of users with multiple layers of security.
+It can also enable you to quickly lock the platform if you experience a cyber incident.

 How ERM and TPRM Should Work Together